Bachelor of Science in Business Administration

 - CIS 3020 (Advanced Programming for Majors)

 - CIS 3022/3023 (Programming Fundamentals for CIS majors 1 and 2

 - COT 3100 (Applications of Discrete Structures)

 - ENT 3003 (Principles of Entrepreneurship)

 - GEB 3218 (Professional Speaking in Business)

 - REE 4303 (Investment Decision Making)

-IST majors interested in furthering their knowledge of information systems and operations management may pursue a Master of Science with a major in Information Systems and Operations Management (MS-ISOM) through the combined degree program.
+IST majors interested in furthering their knowledge of information systems and operations management may pursue a Master of Science in Information Systems and Operations Management (MS-ISOM) through the combined degree program.
 Combined degree students may apply select master’s courses toward their bachelor’s degree.
 While the MS-ISOM program is rigorous, students who complete the combined degree enhance their marketability and develop valuable industry relationships.

 Internships and Career Outlook

 From international corporations to small entrepreneurial startups, organizations of all size hire Information Systems and Operation Management majors.
 According to the 2012 National Association of Colleges and Employers annual survey, Information Systems and Operations Management ranked seventh out of all majors that employers hire.
 Students interested in learning more about internship or full-time opportunities available to Information Systems and Operations Management majors should utilize the following resources: